 Learn how to make homemade refried beans at home.

-Serve this rice, along with refried beans, as a side to any of these dishes:
+Serve this rice, along with refried beans or black beans, as a side to any of these easy recipes:

 - 2 tablespoons vegetable or canola oil